puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_cli/readme.md

 The plugin itself is responsible for defining the mapping between YANG and CLI.
-However, the translation layer into which it plugs in is what handles the heavy lifting for it e.g. transactions, rollback, config data storage, reconciliation etc. Additionally, the SPIs of the translation layer are very simple to implement because the translation plugin only needs to focus on the translations between YANG \<-\ CLI.
+However, the translation layer into which it plugs in is what handles the heavy lifting for it e.g. transactions, rollback, config data storage etc. Additionally, the SPIs of the translation layer are very simple to implement because the translation plugin only needs to focus on the translations between YANG \<-\ CLI.